Richard Degener

-Richard Kempster Degener (March 14, 1912 – August 24, 1995) was an American diver.
-He won a bronze and a gold medal in the 3 m springboard at the 1932 and 1936 Olympics, respectively.
+Richard Kempster Degener (March 14, 1912 – August 24, 1995) was an American diver and NCAA titlist who swam for the University of Michigan and the Detroit Athletic Club.
+He won a bronze and a gold medal in the 3 m springboard at the 1932 and 1936 Berlin Olympics, respectively.
+His Olympic diving coach, Dick Papenguth labelled Degener “the greatest of all divers.”

-In April, 1936, Degener, along with many other sports champions and standouts, was honored at a banquet in Detroit, Michigan.
-This banquet was the first celebration of Champions Day.
-In July, 1936, a plaque was presented to Detroit from the White House honoring Detroit as the City of Champions.
-The plaque has five "medallions" featuring athletes.
-Originally the plans called for these five athletes to be a baseball player, football player, hockey player, power boat racer, and a boxer.
-But Joe Louis was surprisingly knocked out in a boxing match just weeks before the plaque was to be presented.
-Planners changed the boxer to a diver, to represent Degener, at the last minute.
+Swimming career

+At age 10, Degener began his swimming career when his father August, an early Ford Motor employee, paid ten dollars for the Detroit Yacht Club swimming coach to give him diving lessons.
+He told news accounts that he stopped lessons after learning the jack knife and front and back somersaults, but knew he needed to continue training after taking only third place among three entrants in one of his first competitions.

+Degener graduated Detroit Central High School around 1929 where he first established himself as a diving champion.
+At the University of Michigan, where he graduated in 1934, he won back-to-back NCAA championships as an upperclassman in his specialty, the three-meter springboard, in 1933 and 1934.

 Degener introduced the full layout in which his body seemed to soar, lazy-like and graceful in the air.
 This astonished the diving world and caused a buzz of admiration around the pool.
-"If there is one thing I've gotten out of sports, it's that I learned to be intense and to do the job."
+He was one of the greatest divers in the 1930's, known for very tight turns and a graceful execution.
+He was a focused athlete, and noted, "If there is one thing I've gotten out of sports, it's that I learned to be intense and to do the job."

+Michigan swimming

 Degener never lost a diving contest in college during the three years he represented Michigan from 1931 to 1934 as he took the Big Ten Conference and National Collegiate championship.
+At Michigan, he was managed by Hall of Fame Head Coach Matt Mann II, who had mentored a number of Olympic divers and swimmers and had formerly coached at the Detroit Athletic Club, where Degener's diving coach was former Olympic diving medalist Clarence Pinkston.
+After his swimming career at Michigan, he swam exclusively for the Detroit Athletic Club until retiring from competition.

+AAU swimming

 In AAU competition, Dick was unbeaten for years as he won 14 national indoor and outdoor diving titles.
 He won four outdoor AAU Nationals in the high board representing the Detroit Athletic Club, and three NCAA titles for the University of Michigan.
-At the Indoor AAUs he won five straight three-meter springboard titles and two one-meter titles.
+At the Indoor AAUs, he won five straight three-meter springboard titles and two one-meter titles.
+His record, particularly his remaining undefeated in high board diving has never been matched in modern diving competition.
+After his 1936 gold medal two years after graduating Michigan, Degener made the decision to stop competitive diving.
+As he had been an elite competitor for over five years, he believed it was time to stop competing while his skills could remain near their peak.

-Degener later turned professional with the Billy Rose Aquacade when it opened in Cleveland.
-In 1971, he was inducted into the International Swimming Hall of Fame.